 Progression and Graduation

-Successful progression in the undergraduate BSN nursing program is based on meeting program outcomes and requires a pattern of effective demonstration of proficiency in a diversity of ways across the curriculum.
-The methods which the faculty use to evaluate the pattern of effective demonstration of proficiency include:
+Successful progression in the undergraduate BSN nursing program is based on meeting program learning outcomes.
+The student demonstrates the meeting of program learning outcomes through a pattern of effective demonstration of competency in a diversity of ways across the curriculum.
+The methods which the faculty use to evaluate the pattern of effective demonstration of competency include:

 • clinical practice and simulation performance based assessments,